tomsquest/tomsquest.github.io/_posts/2016-10-17-production-docker-image.md

 ## Easy: Use a smaller base image

-I started with a Debian base image, then switch to an Alpine image, then found there are even alpine+python images.
+I started with a Debian base image, then switched to an Alpine image, then found there are even alpine+python images.

 The official Python images have an Alpine version: <https://hub.docker.com/_/python/>

 I did not set a specific image version (eg. `python:3.5.2-alpine`) in the hope that it could ease upgrades and that a rebuild could be automatically fired by Docker hub using a configured dependency.
-Forget repeatable builds !
+Forget repeatable builds!

 Let's go for `python:3-alpine`: